mleku/signr/README.md

     - [x] hexadecimal
     - [x] nsec

-- Secret key import
+- [x] Secret key import
     - [x] hexadecimal
-    - [x] nsec
+    - [x] nostr nsec key format

-- [ ] Signing - using a distinct protocol to keep the signature space isolated from other protocols, such as Bitcoin message signatures.
+- [ ] Signing
 - [ ] Verification - checking that a signature matches a given file or hash on a file

-- [ ] Keychain management - storing keys in user profile and validating security of these files (configuration and access similar to ssh with common tools).
+- [ ] Keychain management
+    - [x]  storing keys in user profile

+    - [ ] validating filesystem security of these files

+    - [x] setting a default key to use when unspecified for signing

-- [ ] Encryption of private keys.
+- [x] Encryption of private keys.

 In order to prevent cross-protocol attacks, the signature is applied not directly on the hash of the message, but rather a distinctive structure